Ryan931125/Systems-Programming/HW4/README.md

 ## Overview

-This project implements a Matrix Multiplication Machine as specified in the assignment.
+This project implements a Matrix Multiplication Machine.
 It performs matrix multiplication following the given constraints and requirements.

 ## Features
 - Reads input matrices from a specified format.